 National Skin Centre (S) Pte Ltd

 1 Mandalay Road Singapore 308205, Republic of Singapore

 or via email to firstname.lastname@example.org

-Only authors who have paid the registration fee are entitled to submit an abstract.
+Only authors who have paid the registration fee are entitled to submit a poster abstract.

 Authors will be notified of acceptance or rejection.